 Kory Stamper: Word By Word

-Long before Kory Stamper started writing dictionaries, she was just a kid in love with language.
+Tori Marchiony reports on how, long before Kory Stamper became a Merriam-Webster lexicographer, she was just a kid in love with language.

-Kory Stamper is a lexicographer and former associate editor for the Merriam-Webster family of dictionaries.
-She is the author of Word by Word: The Secret Life of Dictionaries.
+Kory Stamper is a noted lexicographer and a former associate editor at Merriam Webster.
+She is the author of Word by Word: The Secret Life of Dictionaries (2017).

 Grammar and language use may well be the last refuge of acceptable snobbery, yet in truth what is correct English cannot be dictated.
 It is changeable, democratic, and governed entirely by how real people apply it.
 For the past 20 years, Kory Stamper has spent most work days in silence, poring over the English language, searching for clarity that might help the rest of us define our lives.
 Writing dictionaries is a tiny niche.
 She’s one of only about 35 lexicographers working in the US today.
 So, it’s a good thing she’s really into it.